albumentations-team/albumentations/CONTRIBUTING.md

 ### Using Pre-commit Hooks

 To maintain code quality and consistency, we use pre-commit hooks.
-These hooks run checks on your commits before they are submitted, helping catch common issues early.
-To set up pre-commit hooks in your local repository, follow these steps:
+Follow these steps to set up pre-commit hooks in your local repository:

 1. **Install pre-commit:** If you haven't already, you need to install pre-commit on your machine.
 You can do this using pip: